wschock-96/M6_EcommProdApp/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Sure!
+Here's a simple 5-sentence `README.md` description you can use:

+---
+Ecom Product App

+This React app displays a list of products with their names, prices, and descriptions.
+The main 'App' component uses the 'useState' hook to manage product data and passes it down to child components using props.
+The 'ProductList' component maps over the product array and renders individual 'ProductItem' components.
+Each 'ProductItem' receives and displays product details through props.
+Custom CSS is applied to style the layout and individual product cards for a clean design.

+---